fluttered-book/fluttered-book.github.io/content/docs/install/_index.md

 ## 2. Android Studio

 You also need an editor to write your code in.
+For starters, I recommend Android Studio.
-If you are already familiar with one of the JetBrains IDEs such as IDEA, WebStorm or Rider, then you should right at home with Android Studio.
+And if you are already familiar with one of the JetBrains IDEs (such as IDEA, WebStorm, Rider etc.) then you should feel right at home with Android Studio.

-If you have an iPhone, don't be confused because Android Studio has Android in its name.
+For iPhone users, don't be confused that its called Android Studio.
-It works just as well for making app for all platforms supported by Flutter.
+It works just as well for making app on all platforms supported by Flutter, including iPhone.

 - [Android Studio](android-studio)

+{{< hint info >}}
-_The instructions above apply for all operating systems (macOS, Windows & Linux)._
+The instructions above are for all operating systems (macOS, Windows & Linux).
+{{< /hint >}}